All articles

 Essentially, whenever a Trezor device is used, it derives a cryptocurrency wallet using the following (extremely simplified) formula:

-Wallet Backup + passphrase = hidden wallet
+Wallet backup + passphrase = hidden wallet

 which can be summarized using the following schematic: